project-forth-works/project-forth-works/Sensors/Reflection-sensors/readme.md

 ## Idea
-A reflection sensor is most of the time a sensor that uses (infrared) light to detect the precence of an opbject.
+A reflection sensor is most of the time a sensor that uses (infrared) light to detect the precence of an object.

 ## TCND5000 the demonstrated sensor